Entritarus/hw_chaos/report/report.typ

 = Results

 While generally the source images are encrypted, nonuniform distribution is clearly visible, especially in @cameraman, where the dark region has impact on the same region in the resulting image.
 Nonuniform distribution of chipher data is confirmed by comparing histograms of images before and after encryption in @cameraman-hist, @jetplane-hist and @livingroom-hist.
 Ideally, every byte of encrypted data should appear as frequently as any other byte, which our encryption fails to achieve.
+This puts our encryption method in a bad position against statistical attacks.

 #figure(
   grid(